30 day

 GeeksforGeeks for explanations of algorithms and data structures.

-By following this structured plan over the next month, you will enhance your coding skills significantly and be well-prepared for SDE2 interviews at Google.
+By following this structured plan over the next month, you will build a strong base for coding interviews.
+Pair it with the Foundations topic files and SDE3_DSA_ROADMAP for SDE-3 level preparation.

 Last updated